All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) Gate decorated by Jannis Kounellis in 2007; (right) Cistercian garden (redesigned in 2004)

-The monastery adjoining the basilica belongs to the Cistercian Order, a branch of the Benedictines with a great deal of emphasis on self-sufficiency and manual work; the monks have their kitchen garden inside nearby Anfiteatro Castrense, an ancient oval stadium behind the basilica.
+The monastery adjoining the basilica belongs to the Cistercian Order, a branch of the Benedictines with a great deal of emphasis on self-sufficiency and manual work; the monks have their kitchen garden inside nearby Anfiteatro Castrense, a Roman small amphitheatre behind the basilica.

 (left) Tempio di Venere e Cupido; (centre) Musei Vaticani: the statue which was found in the "temple" and after which it is named; (right) Centrale Montemartini: statue of a muse leaning on a rock pillar which was found in 1928 in a new development to the east of the "temple"